Balancing (international relations): Theoretical origins

 Balancing behaviour of states is prompted by the structural characteristics of the balance of power system itself.
 This belief is strongly perpetrated by theorists of neorealism or structural realism, namely Kenneth Waltz who is one of the earliest and most significant contributors to neorealism and balance of power theory.

 Neorealist theory makes a few assumptions about the system, the interests and motives of the actors within it and the constraints that all states face, which ultimately lead to behaviours such as balancing.

-The first assumption is that international order is anarchic, which is a primary cause of the balancing behaviour of states.
+The first assumption is that the international order is anarchic, which is a primary cause of the balancing behaviour of states.
 Anarchy, or the lack of an overarching law enforcing body, inevitably forces states to rely on their individual resources and actions to assure their welfare, whereby it becomes a responsibility and a requirement of each state to look out for its own survival and security and show readiness in countering force and aggression from other actors.

 The second assumption is that the primary goal of all actors is their own survival.
 At a minimum, they simply strive for their own preservation, while others may have more expansionist motives and seek universal domination.
 Balancing, hence, becomes a tool by which states use the means available to them to achieve their goals and interests; that is to protect themselves from a more threatening actor or to further their power and capability.
-This leads to the notion of self-help which is labelled the principle action of all actors under the anarchic order.
+This leads to the notion of self-help which is labelled the principal action of all actors under the anarchic order.
 States must rely on their own means and arrangements in order to assure their security - that is act in their own self-interest in order to avoid falling victim to a more powerful state.
 This inevitably leads states to behave in ways prescribed by the balance of power.

 The third assumption is the relative nature of power.
 The key to security and survival of each state is power, not as an absolute concept, but rather in relations to that of other states, and balancing can often be used as a mechanism of gaining a greater share of power or decreasing the share of power possessed by another state.